bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2">2. <a href="https://www.sololearn.com/en/compiler-playground/WyyBylG1NvdU/#js">Hangman Game</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Hangman is a well-known game, and one of our simple JS projects.
-You can develop it in a jiffy using JavaScript, HTML, and CSS.
+<p>Hangman is a well-known game, and one of our simple JS projects.
+You can develop it in a jiffy
+using JavaScript, HTML, and CSS.
 Note that the main functionality is defined using JS.
-HTML is for display, and CSS does the job of beautifying the contents.
+HTML is for display, and CSS does the job of beautifying the contents.</p>

-Many methods are defined in the JS code, so it may seem a bit complicated, but you will realize it is simple once you read the code thoroughly.
-You can also run the code and see the execution line by line.
+<p>Many methods are defined in the JS code, so it may seem a bit complicated, but you will realize
+it is simple once you read the code thoroughly.
+You can also run the code and see the execution line by line.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Hangman</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->